nwtnni/nwtnni.github.io/content/blog/2019-01-01-types-in-paxos.md

 Although I had to write a lot more code (mostly type annotations), I'm pretty confident in the maintainability and extensibility of the library.
-For example, at one point I refactored the `message::P1A` to include an extra field, so I could implement a state reduction optimization described in the paper.
+For example, at one point I refactored the message::P1A to include an extra field, so I could implement a state reduction optimization described in the paper.
 The compiler pointed out every use-site that needed to be patched as a result of the change, and it was a relatively painless, mechanical fix.

-I was also using `async/await` to try it out on nightly Rust, but couldn't figure out how to do some of the plumbing between old and new style Futures.
+I was also using async/await to try it out on nightly Rust, but couldn't figure out how to do some of the plumbing between old and new style Futures.
-Currently the actor threads all manually implement `tokio::prelude::Future`, but I'm planning to go back and switch to proper `async` methods at some point.
+Currently the actor threads all manually implement tokio::prelude::Future, but I'm planning to go back and switch to proper async methods at some point.

-This is the first time I've posted one of my projects somewhere visible--first on [Reddit][15], and then on [Twitter][16].
+This is the first time I've posted one of my projects somewhere visible: first on [Reddit][15], and then on [Twitter][16].
 I haven't gotten much technical feedback (not sure if that's good or bad), but it's been a good start to getting more involved in the community.
-Reminds me of when I first began to meet people online in games like MapleStory or RuneScape.

 [1]: http://www.cs.cornell.edu/courses/cs5414/2018fa/
 [2]: https://www.rust-lang.org/